learn-co-curriculum/module-one-guided-final-project/README.md

     Whiteboard out your ideas and think about what columns you'll want in the corresponding tables, including foreign keys.
 Where are foreign keys stored in a many-to-many relationship?
 Get your data modeling approved by an instructor before moving on to the next step.
 4. Make a new file for each model in your lib folder.
 What's the naming convention for a model filename?
 Check out previous labs for a reminder.
 Remember that activerecord gem from our gemfile?
 Make sure that every model with a corresponding database table inherits from activerecord.
 5. Be sure to include the relationships between your models.
 The <a href="http://guides.rubyonrails.org/association_basics.html">activerecord documentation</a> is a great source if you get stuck!
+Check out the has_many :through section when setting up your many-to-many relationship.
-6. Create your database and migrations in the Terminal (keeping in mind that you have Rake available to you!
+6. Create your database and migrations in the terminal (keeping in mind that you have Rake available to you!
 Run rake -T in your terminal for a refresher.)
 What are the naming conventions for migration files and table names?
+7. Now is a great time top open up your console in the terminal and make sure everything's working properly.
+Your database is empty at this point, so start by creating a new row in your table.
+For the train example, we'd do something like this: